narendraj9/narendraj9.github.io/web/posts/sieve-of-eratos.markdown

 ~~~~

 Our combine operation is defined above as `mappend`.
 The idea is to merge
-consecutive elements of the the wheel when we encounter a mismatch between the
+consecutive elements of the wheel when we encounter a mismatch between the
 two wheels to be combined.
 It makes sense because the sum of consecutive
 elements on a wheel constitutes a valid step size.
 So, in essence we are trying
 to morph the smaller wheel to look more like the larger wheel whenever we see